ekazanov/yadirmenu/README.md

 ### System ###

-For MenuTk the "dialog" package must be installed.
+For MenuDialog the "dialog" package must be installed.

 On Ubuntu one can install it using:

     apt-get install dialog

 ## Installation (using virtualenv)